Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Tap targets

-Tap targets should be at least 44 pixels tall and wide [according to the WCAG](https://www.w3.org/TR/WCAG22/#target-size-enhanced), large enough to easily tap on a touch&shy;screen.
+Tap targets should be at least 44 pixels tall and wide [according to the WCAG](https://www.w3.org/TR/WCAG22/#target-size-enhanced); this is large enough to easily tap on a touch&shy;screen.
 The WCAG makes an exception for inline targets, like links in a paragraph.

 Google has far more aggressive recommendations: it recommends raising the limit 48 pixels regardless of whether tap targets are inline, going so far as to make tap target size a ranking factor in search.